meppu/eight/README.md

 To execute a command without waiting it is result, add `?` to end of the command.
 You will not receive any responses about these commands.

 ```
-set? point 10; # we can't know if it is success or not
+set? point 10; # we don't know the result
 ```

 ## Contributing